This one is pretty self-explanatory. It involves waffles; wonderful jam, or sylt in Swedish and some whipped cream.

 Waffles are eaten all the year round in Sweden but they are particularly popular on 25 March when we celebrate Våffeldagen (Waffle Day).
 Swedish waffles are flatter then the more well known Belgian waffle and are normally made in a special waffle maker which makes the waffles heart-shaped.

-Try our recipe to make your waffles extra crispy and delicious.
-Serve with jam en lightly whipped cream.
+Try our Swedish waffle recipe to make your waffles extra crispy and delicious!
+Serve with jam and some lightly whipped cream.

 Recipe for Waffles

 - 2 cups of whipping cream

 Mix water, flour and salt until smooth.
 Whip cream until stiff and fold together with batter.
 Bake with butter in a waffle iron at full power and put them on a grid to cool.
 If you don’t have a waffle iron or sandwich press, cook them as you would pancakes.
 Beat the cream and place on waffles with raspberry, strawberry or cloudberry jam.